-When shipping goods, it’s extremely important to try and prevent the spread of mold.
+Special Note: When shipping goods, it’s extremely important to try and prevent the spread of mold.
 Mold can cause health risks and can spread to other shipments that come in contact with it.
 Prior to your move, you must ensure your personal property is free of any visual signs of mold.
 Work with your TSP during packing and loading days to reduce any exposure that could result in mold.
 Then at delivery, your TSP is responsible for conducting remediation work for any mold that is discovered.
-Contact your local transportation office for more details.
+See the Mold and Your Personal Property Fact Sheet for more details and contact your local transportation office with any questions.

 Packing days are different from loading/moving days.
 During the packing phase, the TSP will send packers to your home to put all your items in boxes.
 You or your designated agent must be available between the hours of 8 a.m. and 5 p.m. on these days.
 The loading/moving phase includes the dates that movers put your household goods on the truck, with your final loading date usually being moving day.